-2. Outline of the demandant's allegation
+No. 2 Outline of the demandant's allegation

-The demandant demands the decision, "The patent regarding the inventions described in Claims 1, 2, and 7 (hereinafter referred to as "Patent invention 1," "Patent invention 2," and "Patent invention 3") of the scope of claims of the patent No. 2851237 shall be invalidated.
-The costs in connection with the trial shall be borne by the demandee," and alleges the reasons therefor roughly as the following A) to C).
+The demandant demands the decision, "The patent regarding the inventions described in Claims 1, 2 and 7 (hereinafter referred to as "Patent invention 1," "Patent invention 2," and "Patent invention 3") of the scope of claims of the patent No. 2851237 shall be invalidated.
+The costs in connection with the trial shall be borne by the demandee," and alleges the reasons therefor roughly as follows.

-A) The Patent inventions 1 to 3 could have been easily invented by a person skilled art on the basis of the invention described in Evidence A No. 4, the invention described in Evidence A No. 1-3, Evidence A No. 2-3, or Evidence A No. 3-3, the invention described in Evidence A No. 5, and well-known technical matters.
-The demandee should not be granted a patent for the inventions in accordance with the provisions of Article 29-2 of the Patent Act (see Written demand for trial after correction p.
-3 l.
-2-10).
+A) The Patent inventions 1 to 3 could be easily invented by a person skilled art on the basis of the invention described in Evidence A No. 4, the invention described in Evidence A No. 1-3, Evidence A No. 2-3, or Evidence A No. 3-3, the invention described in Evidence A No. 5, and well-known technical matters.
+The demandee should not be granted a patent for the invention in accordance with the provisions of Article 29-2 of the Patent Act.